weaversa/cryptol-course/labs/LanguageBasics/LanguageBasics.md

 * Cryptol's `if`/`then`/`else` is much like C's ternary operator `?`...`:`.
 It is not like the `if`/`then`/`else` control structure.
 * The reserved word `property` documents that definition's intention.
-* We can go a step further ans `:prove` this property:
+* We can go a step further and `:prove` this property:
   ```sh
   Main> :prove absNonnegative
   Using random testing.
   Passed 100 tests.
   ```
-* Also Cryptol's `:check` with check all functions marked as properties in one go.
+* Also Cryptol's `:check` with check all functions marked as properties in one go and, you guessed it, `:prove` works similarly.

 A little more involved example follows.